rupeshs/fastsdcpu/Readme.md

   `./start-webui.sh`

 Thanks [Autantpourmoi ](https://github.com/Autantpourmoi) for Mac testing.

-:exclamation: We don't support OpenVINO on Mac.
+:exclamation:We don't support OpenVINO on Mac.

 If you want to increase image generation speed on Mac(M1/M2 chip) try this: